Skip to main content

 Clinical research saves lives by granting patients access to medications, treatment methodologies, and technology before it is broadly available to the public.
 As part of our mission to consistently deliver the highest quality cardiovascular care, we are proud that our research team is able to bring our patients emerging, cutting-edge techniques and technology.

-Deborah Heart and Lung Center’s innovative Clinical Research department is involved in innovative trials exploring and innovating new treatments and procedures in:
+Deborah Heart and Lung Center’s Clinical Research department is involved in numerous trials — exploring and innovating new treatments and procedures in:

 • Electrophysiology